Voluntary administration: A guide for creditors

-- queries and complaints
+- questions and complaints

 Appointment of voluntary administrator

-A decision to appoint a voluntary administrator for a company can be made by:
+A voluntary administrator can be appointed by:

 First meeting of creditors

 The voluntary administrator must hold the first meeting of creditors within eight business days of being appointed, unless the court allows an extension of time.

-At least five business days notice of the meeting must be given to creditors.
+At least five business days’ notice of the meeting must be given to creditors.

-Creditors can vote at this meeting to:
+Creditors can vote at the meeting to:

 The voluntary administrator must investigate the company’s affairs and report to creditors on the alternative options available to the company (see below options)

 Second meeting of creditors – meeting to decide company’s future

 The voluntary administrator must hold the meeting to decide the company’s future within 25 business days of being appointed (or 30 business days if the appointment is around Christmas or Easter), unless the court allows an extension of time.

-At least five business days notice of the meeting must be given to creditors.
+At least five business days’ notice of the meeting must be given to creditors.